LWDaniels/LWDaniels.github.io/README.md

 If you like shaders and want to look at the ones I wrote for this, you can look [here](https://github.com/LWDaniels/LWDaniels.github.io/tree/main/cell-shading/shaders/cellshader).
 Please note that this was my first experience writing shaders and there is a lot I would change if I were to revisit this project (both with my actual code and the process of toon/cell shading as a whole).

 ## Raytracing and Refraction

+This was another project for Cornell's Introduction to Computer Graphics course.
+This was a raytracing project and nearly the entire raytracing and rendering functionality was built in our code using Python and Numpy.
+I worked with a partner on this project and while we both put together the basic raytracing functionality, I coded all of the refraction-related aspects of the project (i.e., the glass-like surfaces of the spheres).
+This project was an honorable mention for one of the top produced by that class and generally has some very interested technical aspects.

 ![raytracing_render](/assets/final_render.png){:class="img-responsive"}